nguyensjsu/fa21-202-team-enigma/Journals/Brinda_Pujara.md

-The key to learning is feedback.
-It is nearly impossible to learn anything without it. - Steven D. Levitt
+"The key to learning is feedback.
+It is nearly impossible to learn anything without it." - Steven D. Levitt

 # Week 1